 Facts & Figures

-- 28 international climate protection projects in countries beyond Austria stand out for their high environmental integrity and socioeconomic added value
+- 55 international climate protection projects in countries outside Austria are characterised by high environmental integrity and socio-economic added value

-- To offset one ton of CO2, for example, one needs to build 6m² of solar panels or save 370 liters of domestic heating oil or 3,100 kWh of electricity.
+- To avoid one tonne of CO2, it is necessary, for example, to install 6 m2 of solar collectors or to save 370 l of heating oil or 3,100 kWh of electricity.